Hearts n Roses

 We decided to use a WordPress theme to keep the project manageable.
 The trick is to find a theme that works for your project in terms of functionality, as it's much easier to change the design via CSS styling than it is to change the functionality.
 It's the first time I've used a WooCommerce theme, although I have used WooThemes before, and I'm really impressed with the way the whole shopping cart process works, once you've got it set up.

-The website has two main areas of focus - a straightforward e-commerce shop where Deborah could showcase and sell her heart pendants, and the bespoke jewellery that she custom-makes for weddings.
+The website has two main areas of focus - a straightforward e-commerce shop where Deborah could showcase and sell her heart pendants, and the bespoke jewellery that she custom-made for weddings.
 I was able to showcase the heart pendants on the homepage slider and in the homepage store display, linked to an individual product page for each heart pendant in the Hearts store; and I used the theme's portfolio functionality to create a set of pages for the Bespoke and weddings section, linked from images displayed on the homepage.